Fleckism/SecurityPlus/2 Explaining Threat Actors and Threat Intelligence L2/Threat intelligence Sources 2B.md

 An IoC can be definite and objectively identifiable, like a malware signature, but often IoCs can only be described with confidence via the correlation of many data points.
 Because these IoCs are often identified through patterns of anomalous activity rather than single events, they can be open to interpretation and therefore slow to diagnose.
 Consequently, threat intelligence platforms use AI-backed analysis to speed up detection without overwhelming analysts' time with false positives.

-Strictly speaking, an IoC is evidence of an attack that was successful.
+Strictly speaking, an [[IoC]] is evidence of an attack that was successful.
 The term **indicator of attack (IoA)** is sometimes also used for evidence of an intrusion attempt in progress.
 ## THREAT DATA FEEDS

-When you use a **cyber threat intelligence (CTI)** platform, you subscribe to a threat data feed.
+When you use a **cyber threat intelligence ([[CTI]])** platform, you subscribe to a threat data feed.
 The information in the threat data can be combined with event data from your own network and system logs.
 An analysis platform performs correlation to detect whether any IoCs are present.
 There are various ways that a threat data feed can be implemented.

 ### Structured Threat Information eXpression (STIX)

-The OASIS CTI framework ([oasis-open.github.io/cti-documentation](https://oasis-open.github.io/cti-documentation/)) is designed to provide a format for this type of automated feed so that organizations can share CTI. **The Structured Threat Information eXpression (STIX)** part of the framework describes standard terminology for IoCs and ways of indicating relationships between them.
+The OASIS CTI framework ([oasis-open.github.io/cti-documentation](https://oasis-open.github.io/cti-documentation/)) is designed to provide a format for this type of automated feed so that organizations can share CTI. **The Structured Threat Information eXpression (STIX)** part of the framework describes standard terminology for [[IoC]]s and ways of indicating relationships between them.

 ![Diagram showing a STIX 2 Relationship example](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/2714-1599771794586.png)

 STIX 2 Relationship example.
 (Icon images © Copyright 2016 Bret Jordan.
 Licensed under the Creative Commons Attribution-ShareAlike (CC BY-SA) License, Version 4.0. ([freetaxii.github.io/stix2-icons.html](https://freetaxii.github.io/stix2-icons.html).)

-Where STIX provides the syntax for describing CTI, the Trusted Automated eXchange of Indicator Information (TAXII) protocol provides a means for transmitting CTI data between servers and clients.
+Where STIX provides the syntax for describing  [[CTI]], the Trusted Automated eXchange of Indicator Information (TAXII) protocol provides a means for transmitting CTI data between servers and clients.
 For example, a CTI service provider would maintain a repository of CTI data.
 Subscribers to the service obtain updates to the data to load into analysis tools over TAXII.
 This data can be requested by the client (referred to as a _collection_), or the data can be pushed to subscribers (referred to as a _channel_).

 ### Automated Indicator Sharing (AIS)